 – Summit: The highest point of the trail is at 15 m above sea level

-– Trail environment: Short coastal vegetation, shrublands, marshes, all of which offer very little opportunity for shade.
+– Trail environment: Short coastal vegetation, shrublands, and marshes, all of which offer very little opportunity for shade.

 – Number of viewpoints: Infinite… you essentially have unobstructed views of the coastline the entire trail.